tmp2tmp/eee/docs/README.md

 &nbsp;

 ### Features
 - Simple & easy syntax
+There are no messy macro things, no need to attach complicated unwieldy gears to existing class code.
 - [Function call resolutoin is supported](call_resolution.md)
 	Runtime function call resolutoin based on the inheritance hierarchies of the arguments is supported
 - nargs